 This course provides an introduction to leadership theory and sustainable enterprise.
 Main topics include the differences between management and leadership, approaches to management and leadership, motivational strategies, organizational structure, triple-bottom line and organizational change.
 Through its focus on sustainable enterprise and triple-bottom line accounting, the course explores the leadership of change agents that seek to create and move organization in ways that are socially responsible.
 Web-based research and presentations are required.
-Prerequisite: ORG 110 or permission of the instructor.
+Prerequisite: ORG 110.
 Meets General Education Distribution Area VI